-BoM have moved their ENSO Outlook status down to El Niño watch which means there is still a 50 per cent chance of an El Niño forming.
+The BoM kept its ENSO Outlook status on El Niño WATCH which means there is still a 50 per cent chance of an El Niño forming.

 Historically, now is the traditional time for climate drivers like the El Niño Southern Oscillation and the Indian Ocean Dipole to reset for the coming season, therefore skill of the model at this time of the year is lower.

-January was very dry with large areas highlighted in red in figure 1 showing below average to lowest on record rainfall for the month.
+February was very dry for much of the country with large areas highlighted in red in Figure 1. showing below average to lowest-on-record rainfall for the month.
+Some areas in Queensland did however receive highest-on-record totals for the month.

-The last three-month deciles in figure 2 show that significant falls in December for some areas have increased the overall three-month decile, therefore showing what a difference a significant rain event can have.
+The last three-month deciles in Figure 2. show that significant falls in December for some areas have increased the overall three-month decile, showing the difference a significant rain event can have.

-For the majority of Australia, maximum and minimum temperatures have been average to highest on record, except for areas along the Queensland east coast and areas along the coast in WA.
+For the majority of Australia, maximum temperatures have been average to highest-on-record, except for areas in central Queensland and areas along the coast of Western Australia.

 The BoM’s ACCESS model forecasts suggest the whole country will experience above average maximum temperatures over the next three months.